mariapazpl/TrialDatabase/README.md

 This is a simple application that stores comments from users and displays them.
 It is intended to be run on python-anywhere, where the code has access to a MySQL database.

-This was used to expirment with persistent storage for the Patria website, which can be found here: <Patria Link>.
+This was used to experiment with persistent storage for the Patria website, which can be found here: <Patria Link>.

 ## Files